yard

 Shade is where St Augustine grass can shine compared to other warm-season lawns, but it still has limits.
 Thick oaks, tight side yards, and north-facing fronts all test those limits.

-Below you will find the specifics: how much shade St Augustine can really take, how to measure the light it gets, and what to change with mowing, pruning, and watering.
-By the end, you will know whether you can fix those thin, crunchy spots or need a different plan.
+Use the specifics here to judge how much shade St Augustine can really take, how to measure the light it gets, and what to change with mowing, pruning, and watering; the goal is knowing whether those thin, crunchy spots are fixable or need a different plan.

 light_modeKnow How Much Shade St Augustine Can Handle